 Data Shows Why Yelp Reviews (and Responses) Matter

 As we mentioned near the start of this article, it’s important to respond to reviews across all platforms.
-No matter where a review is posted, responding can have benefits for your agency like improved SEO and better customer retention.
+No matter where a review is posted, responding can have benefits for your agency or brand like improved SEO and better customer retention.
 Here, however, are some statistics that highlight why Yelp stands out from other platforms: